petiaccja/Mathter/README.md

 - Geometry:
   - Hyperplane-line and line segment intersection
   - Line-line, line segment-line segment intersection in 2D
-  - Distance from plane (line and line segment TBA)
+  - Distance from plane (distance from line and line segment TBA)

 Shortcomings:
 - Dimensions specified only at compile time